 A friend of mine logged into her account yesterday after 2 weeks of being off facebook, and was devastated to see that she had shared pornographic images with friends and family; I had a good laugh about it, but she was madd...
-After seeing an outburst of facebook accounts being hacked, including lots of my friends accounts, i have decided to share some knowledge on things you can do to reduce the risk of your facebook account being hacked.
+After seeing an outburst of facebook accounts being hacked, including lots of my friends accounts, and reading a 2011 survey which showed that 30% of teen’s accounts had been hacked – by a friend!; i have decided to share some knowledge on things you can do to reduce the risk of your facebook account being hacked.
 So there are several things you can do to protect your account from being hacked, we will go through each one of them in detail here, and how to implement each one.

 When on the Account Settings page, there is a menu on the left of your screen, Click on the Security tab from that menu, and you will be taken to a page looking like this:

 - Enable Secure browsing: enabling Secure browsing means that from now on you will be browsing facebook over a Secure Internet Connection.
 Secure Connections can reduce the risk of successful hacking attacks by over 90% (More on secure connections at: http://cleverlogic.net/articles/secure-socket-layer-overview).

 - Login Notifications: Enable Login notifications.